dfinity/threshold/README.md

 Notable omissions:
 - ad-hoc threshold calculation
 - no checks for duplicate proposal ids
-- no checks for duplicate signers in the authorised list
 - no pruning of retired proposals
 - etc.